Educators & Coaches9 min readUpdated Apr 14, 2026

 Prerequisites

-• Claude with Skills available.
+• Claude with Skills available and code execution enabled.

 • A phone photo of the board, slide, worksheet, or handout.